Maximizing Revenue Through Strategic Mobile App Pricing Models

 Try Out Various Pricing Models

 Another good way to narrow down which pricing model is best for your app is to test various ones.
 The way users will respond will give you data to help choose the best option.
-Keep in mind that if all other apps in your niche are free, you don’t have to do the same.
-That is, provided your app has more features and projects a greater value compared to your competitors.
+Keep in mind that if all the other apps in your niche are free, you don’t have to do the same.
+That is, provided your app has more features and projects greater value compared to your competitors.

 Speaking Of Greater Value…